Composable State Management

 });

-// Replace the entire store object
+// Get a reactive snapshot of the entire store

 const user = store({